-You may put any number of non-unit cards (including your Resource card) from your hand face-up into your discard pile only once and then draw a number of cards equal to the number of cards you put into the discard pile.
-Dark Side first.
+You may reveal any number of non-unit cards (including any Resource Card you pulled) face up to your opponent and set them aside, then draw a number of cards equal to the number of cards you set aside.
+You can choose to discard those set aside cards or return them to your deck, but you must choose the same option for all cards set aside in this way.
+Shuffle your deck, Dark Side first.